yonderbread/mcserv/README.md

 Just a little cli module I wrote when I was bored and felt like making something useful.
-This utility will list vanilla Minecraft versions, give information on individual versions, and most importantly, install them.
+This utility will list vanilla Minecraft server versions, give information on individual versions, and most importantly, install them.